MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-536-Transfer-Trading-Fuel-Economy-Credits/section-536.5.md

 (5) The value, when used for compliance, of any credits received via trade or transfer is adjusted, using the adjustment factor described in § 536.4(c), pursuant to 49 U.S.C.
 32903(f)(1).

 (6) Credit allocation plans received from a manufacturer will be reviewed and approved by NHTSA.
-NHTSA will approve a credit allocation plan unless it finds that the proposed credits are unavailable or that it is unlikely that the plan will result in the manufacturer earning sufficient credits to offset the subject credit shortfall.
-If a plan is approved, NHTSA will revise the respective manufacturer's credit account accordingly.
-If a plan is rejected, NHTSA will notify the respective manufacturer and request a revised plan or payment of the appropriate fine.
+Starting in model year 2021, use the NHTSA Credit Template (OMB Control No. 2127-0019, NHTSA Form 1475) to record the credit transactions requested in the credit allocation plan.
+The template is a fillable form that has an option for recording and calculating credit transactions for credit allocation plans.
+The template calculates the required adjustments to the credits.
+The credit allocation plan and the completed transaction template must be submitted to NHTSA.
+NHTSA will approve the credit allocation plan unless it finds that the proposed credits are unavailable or that it is unlikely that the plan will result in the manufacturer earning sufficient credits to offset the subject credit shortfall.
+If the plan is approved, NHTSA will revise the respective manufacturer's credit account accordingly.
+If the plan is rejected, NHTSA will notify the respective manufacturer and request a revised plan or payment of the appropriate fine.

 (e) *Reporting.* (1) NHTSA periodically publishes the names and credit holdings of all credit holders.
 NHTSA does not publish individual transactions, nor respond to individual requests for updated balances from any party other than the account holder.

 (2) NHTSA issues an annual credit status letter to each party that is a credit holder at that time.
 The letter to a credit holder includes a credit accounting record that identifies the credit status of the credit holder including any activity (earned, expired, transferred, traded, carry-forward and carry-back credit transactions/allocations) that took place during the identified activity period.

+[74 FR 14452, Mar.
+30, 2009, as amended at 85 FR 25275, Apr.
+30, 2020]